Skip to main content

 What we do:

-Trans Empowerment and Advocacy (TEA) helps low-income transgender and nonbinary people in Philadelphia to navigate the name change process and supports litigation and policy efforts to improve outcomes and opportunities for trans communities across the country.
+The Transgender Empowerment and Advocacy Project (TEA) helps low-income transgender, nonbinary, and gender nonconforming (TGNC) people in the greater Philadelphia area to navigate the name change process and supports litigation and policy efforts to improve outcomes and opportunities for TGNC communities across the country.

 How we do it:

-For name-change projects, we work with the Mazzoni Center in Philadelphia and Legal Aid of Southeastern Pennsylvania.
-In pairs of two, volunteers will work with their client and supervising attorney over a several month period to write and submit name-change petitions and perform judgment searches.
+For name-change projects, we currently work with Legal Aid of Southeastern Pennsylvania (LASP).
+In pairs of two, volunteers work with their client and supervising attorney over a several month period to write and submit name-change petitions and perform judgment searches.

 How and when can I join:

-Because the name-change work requires specific training, we expect to recruit student volunteers for that part of the project twice per year—once in the early fall and once heading into the spring semester.
+Because the name-change work requires specific training, we recruit student volunteers for that part of the project once per year in the fall.
 Research tends to be more fluid and requires less specific training.
-If you are interested in joining TEA for name-change or research-based projects, please complete an application here or send us an email at pennlawtea@gmail.com.
+If you are interested in joining TEA for name-change or research-based projects, please complete this form or send us an email at pennlawtea@gmail.com.

 What skills will I develop:

-Name-Change Assignments: Client counseling, interviewing, judgment searches, and intake and drafting court petitions.
+Name-Change Assignments: Client counseling, interviewing, judgment searches, and drafting court petitions.

-Name-change work is likely to be New York Bar eligible; research work may vary by project.
+The work is likely to be New York Bar eligible.